PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Experimental Details

 \subsection{Training Hyperparameters}

 \textbf{Neural networks.} For all methods, we use an MLP for the actor-critic module, where both the actor and critic have hidden layer sizes $[512, 512]$ and ReLU internal activations.
-In continuous environments such as \textit{RGBZoneEnv}, the actor has a $\tanh$ output layer for the mean and standard deviation of a diagonal Gaussian distribution over the action space, and also outputs the log-probability of selecting the $\epsilon$-action (which is only used if an $\epsilon$-transition is available).
+In continuous environments such as \textit{RGBZoneEnv}, the actor has a $\tanh$ output layer for the mean and standard deviation of a diagonal Gaussian distribution over the action space (the standard deviation is then passed though a Softplus activation to remain strictly positive), and also outputs the log-probability of selecting the $\epsilon$-action (which is only used if an $\epsilon$-transition is available).
 In discrete environments such as \textit{FalloutWorld}, the actor has a softmax output layer for the categorical distribution of size $|\mathcal{A}| + 1$, where the additional logit represents the $\epsilon$-action.
 The critic outputs the predicted value of the value function.

 For \textit{RGBZoneEnv}, the observation module uses a 1D CNN for the RGB LiDAR observations, with $[32, 64]$ channels, a kernel size of $5$, a stride of 1, circular padding, and an average-pooling layer with stride and kernel size $2$ after each convolution, and uses a linear layer of size $64$ for the proprioceptive observations.
 The outputs of these networks are then concatenated and sent through a linear layer of size $512$.
+For \textit{XYZEnv} and \textit{XYXYEnv}, the observation module uses an MLP, with hidden layer sizes $[256, 256]$ and an output size of $256$.
 For \textit{FalloutWorld}, the observation module uses a 2D CNN, with $[16, 32, 32, 64]$ channels, a kernel size of $5 \times 5$ for the first convolution and $3 \times 3$ for the rest, a stride of 2 in each direction for the first convolution and 1 for the rest, and no padding.
-In both cases, the observation module uses ReLU internal activations throughout.
+For all environments, the observation module uses ReLU internal activations throughout.